Mississippi Mud Monsters

-The Mississippi Mud Monsters are a professional baseball team based in Pearl, Mississippi.
-The Mud Monsters compete in the Frontier League (FL) as a member of the West Division, in the Midwest Conference.
-The Mud Monsters play its home games at the Trustmark Park, which was previously the home of the Mississippi Braves from 2005 to 2024 in the Southern League, affiliated to the Atlanta Braves.
-After the 2024 season, the Mississippi Braves relocated to Columbus, Georgia and were renamed the Columbus Clingstones.
+The Mississippi Mud Monsters are a professional baseball team based in Pearl, Mississippi, that competes in the Frontier League as a member of the West Division in the Midwest Conference.
+They play their home games at Trustmark Park, which was previously the home of the Mississippi Braves, the former Double-A affiliate of the Atlanta Braves, from 2005 to 2024.